-PHA 1500 Structure and Function of the Human Body 40 hours, 4 credits
+PHA 1500 Structure and Function of the Human Body

-This course provides a working knowledge of the structure and function of the human body.
+40 hours, 4 credits This course provides a working knowledge of the structure and function of the human body.

+A general introduction of the human body.
 A general introduction to cells and tissues is followed by study of the anatomy and physiology of the skeletal and muscular systems.
 The student is introduced to the nervous, cardiovascular, respiratory, digestive, urinary, reproductive, and endocrine systems.